-Upon completion of this offering, based on our shares outstanding as of March 31, 2023, we will have 2,917,941 shares of common stock outstanding, which (along with the shares purchased in this offering) may be resold into the public market immediately without restriction, unless owned or purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
+Upon completion of this offering, based on our shares outstanding as of December 31, 2022, we will have shares of common stock outstanding, which (along with the shares purchased in this offering) may be resold into the public market immediately without restriction, unless owned or purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act.

-As of March 31, 2023, there were approximately 70,972 shares subject to outstanding options or subject to certain outstanding inducement grants, 6,524 shares subject to outstanding restricted stock units, and 44,232 shares reserved for future issuance or otherwise issuable under our equity compensation plans.
-We have registered or will register the shares of common stock available for issuance under the Company's 2011 Long-Term Incentive Plan and 2020 Equity Incentive Plan under the Securities Act on Registration Statements on Form S-8.
+As of December 31, 2022, there were approximately shares subject to outstanding options or otherwise issuable under our equity compensation plans and approximately shares subject to certain outstanding inducement grants.
+We have registered the shares of common stock available for issuance under the Company's 2011 Long-Term Incentive Plan and 2020 Equity Incentive Plan under the Securities Act on Registration Statements on Form S-8.
 The registered shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described above, to the extent applicable.

-As of March 31, 2023, we had outstanding warrants exercisable for 449,345 shares with a weighted-average exercise price of \$179.56 per share.
+As of December 31, 2022, we had outstanding warrants exercisable for shares with a weighted average exercise price of per share.
 The shares of our common stock underlying such warrants will, upon issuance, be freely tradeable without restriction or further registration under the Securities Act.